 Respiration is a temperature dependent biochemical process that converts carbon in plant tissue (mainly sugars) to carbon dioxide (CO2) and water (H2O) while producing some heat.
-Rates of respiration vary by the crop (see Gross 2014, Table - p.
-7 and pp. 68-75), and should be taken into account when sizing cooling equipment.
+Rates of respiration vary by the crop (see Gross 2016, Table - p.
+7 and pp. 68-75 in References at the end of this chapter), and should be taken into account when sizing cooling equipment.
 Fortunately, we can significantly reduce respiration, and therefore maintain high product quality, by reducing product temperature (precooling) and keeping it low (holding or storage cooling).
 This concept is known as establishing the “cold chain”; a chain of reduced temperature that connects the field to the consumer ensuring the highest quality produce possible by minimizing respiration.

 From the moment of harvest, product quality will deteriorate.
 Intentional precooling of produce directly after harvest helps quickly reduce the rate of respiration and initiates the cold chain.
 Examples of precooling include scheduling harvest activities at cooler times of day, shading harvested product in the field prior to transport, forced air cooling through the packed product with refrigeration, hydrocooling with cool water, and vacuum cooling via evaporation.
 Once cooled to storage temperature, reliable, refrigerated storage is necessary to maintain high quality.